 Image above: Hudson Bay blankets are having their moment right now, but they are classic Maine.
 This was an old LL Bean blanket, and I found the wingback chair at an antique store in Maine that sadly no longer exists.
 It was inexpensive and had needlepoint upholstery on the back and seat.
 The arms were a lovely dark olive wool, so I kept them the way they were and covered the needlepoint with the blanket.
 The Seabags pillow was a wedding gift from my sister-in-law.
 The coffee table is West Elm.
 I added legs to it for height.
 The other major pieces in the room are the Bludot sectional and the Serena and Lily rug.
 (Paint is a Sherwin Williams custom mix to match Farrow & Ball’s Slipper Satin.)

 Image above: I’ve had this bed since high school.
 The nautical elements carry throughout the house, from this bed to the old ship’s lights on the wall.
 More ’70s elements appear in the form of the paper art above the bed, a truly unique Etsy find, and the mismatched nightstands, both purchased on eBay.
-Plantation shutters provide architectural detail as well as practical light blocking.
+Wooden shutters provide architectural detail as well as practical light blocking.
 The silver rush bench is from Calypso Home.
 Paint color is Benjamin Moore’s Ice Cube Silver.

 Image above: The twin beds were in my husband’s childhood room.